FraunhoferISST/DataspaceConnector/docs/pages/communication/v6/ecosystem/identityProvider.md

-If you want to locally test a certain setup of IDS connectors, there is some sample key material available for localized docker domains such as (provider-core or consumer-core) which can be downloaded [here](https://github.com/industrial-data-space/trusted-connector/tree/master/examples/etc), or as complete sample set[here](https://github.com/industrial-data-space/trusted-connector/blob/master/examples/trusted-connector-examples_latest.zip).
+If you want to locally test a certain setup of IDS connectors, there is some sample key material available for localized docker domains such as (provider-core or consumer-core) which can be downloaded [here](https://github.com/industrial-data-space/trusted-connector/tree/master/examples/etc), or as complete sample set [here](https://github.com/industrial-data-space/trusted-connector/blob/master/examples/trusted-connector-examples_latest.zip).

 If you want to run your IDS-connector on an internet domain, such as connector.aisec.fraunhofer.de, for instance, there are two steps involved to receive your key material to authenticate at the IDS